 The OGC provides advice and legal support to staff of the University regarding intellectual property.
 In collaboration with Commercial Development and Industry Partnerships (CDIP), the Research Office and the Copyright Officer, we assist staff with a variety of intellectual property related matters such as research contracts, patent registration, copyright licences and various other transactions entered into by the University.

-The University of Sydney (Intellectual Property) Rule 2002 sets out the University’s rules about intellectual property, including reporting obligations, management and commercialisation of intellectual property owned by the University and disbursements back to inventors.
+The Intellectual Property Policy 2016 sets out the University’s policy about intellectual property, including reporting obligations, management and commercialisation of intellectual property owned by the University and disbursements back to inventors.

 The intellectual property of the University is managed by the office of CDIP, with legal support from the OGC.